lamtranluu/Iron-Hack_Project1_Working-with-messy-data/README.md

 * Key Take Away

 ## Challenge
-* Use the data set given with over 6900 job posts from Indeed
+* Use the given data set that contains over 6900 job posts from Indeed interm of Data Science role in US market, August 2018